blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

   [
-    "transaction_id_string"   (string)  an array of the rebroadcasted transaction id's ]
+    "transaction_id"   (string)  an array of the rebroadcasted transaction id's ]

 Examples: